anayaHiberus/redmineeditor/src/main/resources/com/hiberus/anaya/redmineeditor/Readme.txt

 - Colored the same as the day in calendar

 Entries:
+- The top-left input textbox allows to filter the displayed lists by issue content.
+Press the button to clear the filter.
 - For the selected day, the following entries are displayed:
     * entries with spent hours
     * entries of the past n days, configurable (see configuration)